BadFoxAI/SudokuCompute/README.md

 ## Features

-- Solves a set of challenging benchmark puzzles asynchronously
+- Solves a set of challenging benchmark puzzles
 - Finds multiple solutions (up to 2 by default)
 - Measures and displays time taken to solve each puzzle
 - Verifies correctness of each solution (rows, columns, and 3x3 boxes)